pcfreak30/skyd/doc/api/index.html.md

 **aggregatenumfiles** | uint64
 the total number of files in the sub directory tree

+**aggregatenumstuckchunks** | uint64
+the total number of stuck chunks in the sub directory tree

 **aggregatenumskyfiles** | uint64
 the total number of skyfiles in the sub directory tree